JMRMEDEV/frontend-course/README.md

 # Frontend Course

-We development is one of the industries with a wide presence in the current job market.
+Web development is one of the industries with a wide presence in the current job market.
 No matter your professional career, if you probe your knowledge on web development, is highly probable that you will get yourself a well-paid job.
 Web development is divided into two main different areas (there are many and more):

 - Frontend (what the user can see).
 - Backend (data handling in some server to send information to the user).